osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 COPY ./run_my_system.bash /

 # Use your ros_entrypoint
-COPY ./ros_entrypoint.bash /
+COPY ./ros_entrypoint.sh /
 ```

-* Run `gedit run_my_system.bash` to create your script.
+* Run `gedit run_my_system.sh` to create your script.
 Copy the following text into the file

 ```
 #!/bin/bash